Photo: Birgitta Bjørnvad

 ART BEHIND THE CURTAIN

-Entering the studio, it is clear that the rusty outer door no longer fits snugly into its frame and thus both wind and cold can easily enter through the cracks.
+Entering the studio, it is clear that the rusty outer door no longer fits snugly into its frame.
+Thus both wind and cold can easily enter through the cracks.
 This used to leave the workshop cold and draughty in the colder months of the year.
 But in collaboration with Designers Guild, Stilling have installed a portiére in front of the door to prevent the cold from making it an impossible task to create art.
 And at the same time the portiére hides the less attractive door, which does not really fit in among the beautiful artworks in the room.

 The heavy curtain fabric from Designers Guild is woven with blue and gray yarn.
 It is lined with a matching greige textile which has a different texture and weave.